-Select Track 14 on the CD control panel.
+Select Track 14 on the CD/File control panel.
 This track plays continuous discourse, which is the preferred material for finding MCL.

-Instruct the patient.
-Carefully explain to the patient that you will turn the volume up gradually.
-The patient needs to tell you when they can hear the voice at a comfortable level, similar to their preferred volume for the radio or television.
+Instruct the client.
+Carefully explain to the client that you will turn the volume up gradually.
+The client needs to tell you when they can hear the voice at a comfortable level, similar to their preferred volume for the radio or television.

-Click Signal Off /On icon or Play on the CD control panel.
+Click Signal Off /On icon or Play on the CD/File control panel.

-Gradually increase the volume and monitor the patient's response.
+Gradually increase the volume and monitor the client's response.
 Choose one of the three methods to adjust the attenuator: Use the up arrow key on the keyboard or click the arrow icon on the attenuator bar or hold the mouse button down and drag the arrow icon slowly up the attenuator Test dB bar.

+Click on the graph on the Level axis.
 Look for the MCL (M) symbol on the bottom of the Discrimination Score results grid as it tracks with the attenuator.

-When your patient indicates you have reached MCL, select the pause button on the CD player.
+When your client indicates you have reached MCL, select the pause button on the CD/File player.